matheus-rambo/r_crypto/README.md

-# A simple terminal tool to encrypt/decrypt files/text.
+# A simple terminal tool to encrypt/decrypt files/text and hide messages with Steganography.

 ***Note*** This project uses *symmetric cryptography*.